 Kenya is a business card of Africa with such natural reserves as Masai Mara, Tsavo, Aberdare, and Amboseli.
 In these parks, you can meet many wildlife - lions, leopards, rhinos, buffaloes, antelopes, elephants, giraffes, hippos, crocodiles, and many other rare animals.
 Kenya, the land of the Masai tribe, is beautiful and developed in terms of tourism.
 Mount Kenya is the second-highest mountain on the continent after Kilimanjaro.

 Safari and Africa are inseparable concepts.
 Each year, more than 200,000 tourists visit the savannah in Kenya in jeeps.
 Previously the original purpose of the trip was hunting, but now it is a peaceful excursion to the savannah accompanied by a guide.
-Safari is an exciting adventure, a way to plunge into nature and look at lions, leopards, rhinos, zebra, elephants, buffalo, and other animals in their natural habitats.
+Safari is an exciting adventure, a way to plunge into nature and watch the lions, leopards, rhinos, zebra, elephants, buffalo, and other animals in their natural habitats.
 Eating breakfast with giraffe, I would say, is possible only in Kenya.
 You can do this at the Giraffe Manor Boutique Hotel near Nairobi.
 Don't worry; giraffes won't eat your food.
 You will be given special meals when you enter the hotel to feed the giraffes that got used to the tourists.

 Rwanda is the world's leading country for wildlife lovers.
 The central theme of tourist interest in this hospitable East African country is the mountain gorillas.
 Our closest relatives live and grow on the slopes of the thousands of hills of Rwanda (there are thousands of hills per local belief).
 By the way, mountain gorillas are the most giant and most human-like monkeys.
 They are of great importance and are protected by the state.
 Giant monkeys bring together naturalists from all over the world.
 Rwanda has only three national parks, but the variety of existing flora and fauna is enough for several African countries.